jgyates/genmon/README.md

         - Engine state change
         - Switch state change
-        - Critical or Warning messages from the generator Web based application for viewing status of the generator SMS notifications of Generator state (via Twilio SMS API) Push notifications (via pushover.net) syslog logging of generator events
+        - Critical or Warning messages from the generator Web based application for viewing status of the generator and changing settings SMS notifications of Generator state (via Twilio SMS API) Push notifications (via pushover.net) syslog logging of generator events